SandeepAswathnarayana/professional-certificate-programs/IBM Data Science Professional Certificate/README.md

 - Decision Sciences emerged
 - DL, NN have found their practical applications today: Multi-layer NN by UofT used by Google Facebook, etc.
 - DL: is just NN on steroids, more hidden layers with more computing power added
+- Learn by building: Built his first HPC Cluster (Beowulf cluster)
+- Today, we can 'simulate' before 'building' something.
+Manufacturing is becoming more digital: GE had a platform to build, design jet engines.
+Now, GE is selling it to other manufacturing companies
+- Applications of ML: Recommender Systems, Classification, Cluster Analysis, Market Basket Analysis, Self Precitive Analytics,...
+- Book by Foster Provost
+- IoT, Zigbee Networks